 The People’s Republic of China has not signed The Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents (1961) official documents are therefore required to be notarised by a notary public, Authenticated/ legalised by the FCO Legalisation Office and the Chinese Consulate or Embassy.
 Basically, to be able to use your documents in China you will need to legalise them before you apply for your Z Visa.

 Note: documents must be legalised in the country of issue.

 To legalise a UK public document, you have to follow the three steps outlined below:

 Notarisation is a form of legal certification which certify that a document or a signature is authentic or a true copy.
-It is the first step in the process of legalisation.

 - a solicitor or notary public in the UK